bar-boko/package-downloader/README.md

 - You can download **multiple packages with dependencies**
   - The resolver will merge the entire dependency tree, for reducing the amount of packages to download
 - **The resolver uses [`pacote`](https://www.npmjs.com/package/pacote)**, which means that the same resolver of npm, used in this package downloader
-- **Skipping downloaded packages**, in case of running again the package downloader with different packages on the same output dir
+- **Skipping downloaded packages**, in case of running again the package downloader with different packages on the same output directory

 ## Usage
 ### Install